Philippa Spurway Interior Architect

 Original Villa New Roof

-We are taking the roof off the original villa because it needs to be replaced as it was not structurally sound.
-This will enable us to build the walls up a bit higher so the four new larger windows on this top floor with be in their correct positions.
+We are removing the roof off the original villa because it needs to be replaced due to structural unsoundness.
+This will allow us to raise the walls slightly so that four new, larger windows on the top floor can be positioned correctly.

-There are three other benefits of doing this major construction work, firstly this original villa will be at the correct height to be able to join the newly rebuilt villa, secondly the ceilings will be higher and thirdly the rafters will be able to be exposed.
+There are three additional benefits of this this major construction work: first, this original villa will be at the correct height to join seamlessly with the newly rebuilt villa; second, the ceilings will be higher; and third, the rafters will be able to be exposed, adding architectural interest.

 0BA9E3BF-F225-47A0-ADB4-72627C55548D_1_105_c